* U.S. retail sales unexpectedly fall; jobless claims rise

 added 33.433 points or 0.8 percent, to 4,234.721.

 up 0.2 percent, reversing earlier losses, while MSCI's index of

 In Europe, shares dipped as losses in Italy weighed on the

-market because of political uncertainty there that raised
+market due to political uncertainty there that raised worries

-However, after the market's close, Italian Prime Minister Enrico
+However, after the market close, Italian Prime Minister Enrico